 Both Wisconsin law and the federal Consolidated Omnibus Budget Reconciliation Act (COBRA) permit employees to continue their group health coverage if they leave the group for certain specified reasons.
 According to federal law, employees may utilize the law that is most favorable to their situation.

-Wisconsin's continuation law applies to most group health insurance policies that provide hospital or medical coverage.
+Wisconsin's continuation law applies to most group health insurance policies that provide hospital or medical coverage (Wis.
+Stat.
+Sec.
+632.897).
 The law applies to group policies issued to employers of any size.
 The law does not apply to employer self-insured plans or policies that cover only specified diseases or accidental injuries.
-The state law gives the following Wisconsin residents who have been continuously covered under a group health insurance policy for at least 3 months the right to continue the group coverage or to convert to an individual policy providing similar benefits:
+The state law gives the following Wisconsin residents who have been continuously covered under a group health insurance policy for at least three months the right to continue the group coverage or to convert to an individual policy providing similar benefits:

 Continuation of group coverage must be provided to an eligible individual for 18 months unless one of the following events occurs earlier:

 • The individual establishes residence outside Wisconsin;